A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Lessons Learned and Future Research Directions

-\begin{itemize} \item How to develop cryptography techniques (obfuscation/anonymization/oblivious computing) to complement the use of XAI? \item How to develop energy-efficient XAI methods for low-power IoT devices? \item What are good metrics to measure the success(or failure) of explanations in achieving accountability for B5G AI/Ml security applications? \item How to develop safe protocols to deliver explanations to relevant stakeholders without losing their integrity? \item How to apply reliable post-hoc XAI methods to unsupervised machine learning techniques? \item How to safely apply post-hoc XAI methods in federated learning? \end{itemize}
+\begin{itemize} \item How to modify cryptography techniques (obfuscation/anonymization/oblivious computing) to complement XAI or vice versa? \item How to develop energy-efficient XAI methods for low-power IoT devices? \item How to measure the accuracy/accountability of explanations for ORAN (RIC functions) and Core NFs? \item How to develop safe protocols to deliver explanations to relevant stakeholders without losing their integrity? \item How to apply reliable post-hoc XAI methods to unsupervised/reinforcement machine learning techniques in slice resource optimization? \item How to safely apply post-hoc XAI methods in federated learning techniques without compromising privacy? \end{itemize}

+Developing energy-efficient XAI techniques is a primary requirement for low-powered IoT devices.
+The metrics must also adhere to the computational efficiency criteria.
+For encryption and decryption tasks, extra computational power will be a requirement to run alongside security measures like post-hoc explainers.
+It will further limit the computation power to improve service accountability and trustworthiness.
+Popular XAI methods such as SHAP are computationally expensive when run iteratively.
+An extensive research gap remains for energy-efficient XAI methods.
+Quantitative analysis of explanations is essential for E2E network automation.
+Explanations generated in different slices require analysis without compromising inter-slice isolation.
+Also, RL methods used in resource allocation are not backed with explanations for resilience and accountability \cite{cheng2023reinforcement}.

-\subsubsection{Preliminary Solutions}
+\subsubsection{Preliminary solutions}